 Does it include an SQE prep course as well or do you need to do it separately?

-The GFL is a separate programme from the College’s SQE prep courses.
+The GDL is a separate programme from the College’s SQE prep courses.
 But it is designed to prepare non-law graduates, or those who have no knowledge of the English & Welsh legal system, for a seamless transition onto our SQE prep courses or LLM in Legal Practice.

-The GFL is a short and focused law conversion course for non-law graduates and sits at Level 6.
+The GDL is a short and focused law conversion course for non-law graduates and sits at Level 6.
 It covers the basic foundations of law for students, that they would have covered if they had taken an undergraduate LLB.

 Whereas the LLM in Legal Practice is a Masters (Level 7) programme, so next level up and allows students to study the College’s SQE prep courses as two modules, and modules on particular areas of practice in more depth.
 It is a much longer programme (1-2 years) and gives you a strong platform in legal practice for you to be an effective NQ solicitor.